linusjf/BIAY/August2024.md

 Let us find true freedom in Christ, the freedom to love our neighbor as we love ourselves.
 May the Holy Spirit lead us. 🙏

-### Day #227 Circumcise yourselves to the Lord and remove the foreskin of your hearts.
+### Day #227 Circumcise yourselves to the Lord and remove the foreskin of your hearts

 Sometimes our faith life can get limited to the outward following of rituals instead of heart-filled worship.
 We can be going through the motions in our spiritual life and not even know it.
 We may be praying but our heart is far from the Lord.
 The Jewish people have lost the true essence of the covenant they had with the Lord.
 They needed a wake-up call, a great awakening.
 The Lord is trying to get His people back, prophet after prophet is calling out to the people to repent.
 Prophet Jeremiah has been preaching repentance for years now, he cries out.
 Circumcise yourselves to the Lord, remove the foreskin of your hearts Jer 4:4